bocon13/datacenter_mptcp/README.md

 The results are graphs that are saved to the **plots** sub-directory.

 #### Easiest way to view results
 Start a webserver on your EC2 instance (ensure that port 8000 is open):
+_Check out the **Modify Security Group Settings** in http://www.stanford.edu/class/cs244/2013/ec2.html_

 `python -m SimpleHTTPServer &> /dev/null &`